-She’s currently working on a third novel, and tinkering with other creative projects.
+She’s currently working on a novel (which won the 2022 Diverse Worlds Grant), a collection of short stories, and tinkering with other creative projects.
 Keep in touch via her very occasional newsletter.

-First Place, Mainstream/Literary Fiction: The Firesteel, Writer’s Digest 3rd Annual Self-Published e-Book Awards
+First Place, Mainstream/Literary Fiction for The Firesteel, Writer’s Digest 3rd Annual Self-Published e-Book Awards

 Spoke at AIGA San Diego Y Confererce 23